-Lusitania takes final voyage leaving New York on 1 May 1915 and is torpedoed by German U-boat off the southern coast of Ireland six days later.
+The Lusitania left New York on 1 May 1915 and was torpedoed by a German U-boat off the southern coast of Ireland six days later.

 The RMS Lusitania was sunk off the coast of Cork on 7 May 1915.
 The British luxury ocean liner was travelling from New York to Liverpool in waters that Germany had declared a war zone.
 A German U-boat torpedoed the ship, killing approximately 1,200 of the almost 2,000 onboard.